uvarc/rc-learning/content/courses/fortran-introduction/advanced_file_io.md

 ```fortran
 FORM=fmt
 ```
-The permitted values for `fmt` are 'FORMATTED' (the default, for a text file) or'UNFORMATTED' (a system-dependent binary format).
+The permitted values for `fmt` are 'FORMATTED' (the default, for a text file) or 'UNFORMATTED' (a system-dependent binary format).
 This term is not related to whether the text is "formatted" for printing or not.
 ```fortran
 ACCESS=acc
 ```